joshualouderback/joshualouderback.github.io/_posts/2016-01-29-ActionManagement.md

     // We have started running
     running_ = true;

-    // While there are actions to update, update them while(sequence.Count > 0)
+    // While there are Actions to update, update them while(sequence.Count > 0)
     {
       // Get the current action, so we can update it